How to Recruit Students for Market Research

 With all this in mind, it’s no wonder that most brands are extremely eager to understand the younger market.
-From their likes and dislikes to their spending behaviour and even their opinions on different products, Generation Z is an incredibly important demographic for market research.
+From their likes and dislikes to their spending behaviour and even their opinions on different products, Gen Z is an incredibly important demographic for market research.
 But reaching out to this generation can sometimes be a bit of a challenge.

 So what’s the secret to fieldwork recruiting Gen Z?
 Read on for our top tips...